FerranMarin/axie-scholar-utilities/docs/pages/poetry_cmds.md

-# How to Execute Comands when you use Poetry
+# How to Execute Comands when you use Poetry with Trezor

 When you have installed this tool using poetry.
 You will need to add a 2 files into source (for easy of use, they can be in another folder too).
 These files are: